himkt/konoha/docs/source/installation.rst

 If you run `pip install konoha`, Konoha will be installed only with sentence splitter.

-You can also install the development version of Konoha from master branch of Git repository:
+You can also install the development version of Konoha from the main branch of Git repository:

 .. code-block:: bash